asyncapi/website/pages/blog/react-as-generator-engine.md

 ### Disadvantages

-- Common pain when writing templates with React, will be writing indentations and new lines.
-We know about this problem and in the next integrations of the React in the Generator we will try to minimize this problem as much as possible.
-However, we have a several helpers in `@asyncapi/generator-react-sdk` package to make the life easier, like [`withIndendation`](https://github.com/asyncapi/generator-react-sdk/blob/master/src/utils/withIndendation.ts#L13) or [`withNewLines`](https://github.com/asyncapi/generator-react-sdk/blob/master/src/utils/withNewLines.ts#L8).
+- Common pain when writing templates with React is related to indentations and new lines.
+However, we have several helpers in SDK to make your life easier, like [`Indent`](https://github.com/asyncapi/generator-react-sdk/blob/master/src/components/Indent.tsx) or [`Text`](https://github.com/asyncapi/generator-react-sdk/blob/master/src/components/Text.tsx) components.
 - Some people don't like to mix logic inside template files, so probably React won't be friendly for them.
 - HTML tags at the moment are not supported.
 The developer must write them as a string literal, like [here](https://github.com/asyncapi/template-for-generator-templates/blob/main/components/ListChannels.js#L18).